cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sex-ed-Selecting-age-appropriate-information-for-your-child.md

 .booktopper+.bookborder{border-top:none}"
 credits: "Stock&nbsp;Photo <a rel='nofollow noreferrer' target='_blank' href='https://us.fotolia.com/id/89405292'>&copy;</a>&nbsp;John&nbsp;Wilhelm</a>"
 credits_full: "<a rel='nofollow noreferrer' target='_blank' href='https://vimeo.com/70414395'><em>The Human Body by Tinybop</em></a> by <a rel='nofollow noreferrer' target='_blank' href='https://vimeo.com/tinybop'>Tinybop</a> is embeded under <a rel='nofollow noreferrer' target='_blank' href='https://vimeo.com/terms'>Vimeo Terms of Service</a>.<br><a rel='nofollow noreferrer' target='_blank' href='https://youtu.be/lC3jImrtioY'><em>My Incredible Body: Amazing Anatomy Just for Kids (iPad/iPhone)</em></a> by <a rel='nofollow noreferrer' target='_blank' href='https://www.youtube.com/user/VisibleBody'>Visible Body</a> is licensed under <a rel='nofollow noreferrer' target='_blank' href='https://www.youtube.com/static?template=terms'>Standard YouTube License</a>."
-title: "Sexual health: Kids are creative when we haven’t explained enough"
+title: "Sex ed: Selecting age-appropriate information for your child"
-description: "Kids need parents to share accurate age-approprite information about anatomy, sex, and pregnancy."
+description: "Kids need parents to share accurate age-appropriate information about anatomy, sex, and pregnancy."
 tags:
 - Sexual Health
 - Apps for Kids
 - 📚 Books for Kids
 ---
-Kids have lots of questions, and they need parents to provide accurate age-appropriate information.
+Kids have lots of questions, and they need parents to provide accurate age-appropriate information about anatomy, sex, and pregnancy.
 These apps and books are resources that you can review to decide if they are appropriate for your child.
 If your child has had unhealthy sexual experiences, discuss these decisions with a mental health professional.

 <h3><i>What Makes a Baby</i></h3>
 <div class="float right side">